-Aruba, a Hewlett Packard Enterprise company, has announced that it is changing the rules of networking with the introduction of switching and software features designed to address the needs of today’s modern enterprise campus, branch and data centre.
+Aruba, a Hewlett Packard Enterprise company, has announced that it is changing the rules of networking with the introduction of switching and software features designed to address the needs of today's modern enterprise campus, branch and data center.

 The Aruba CX Switching Portfolio now includes the Aruba CX 6300 Series fixed configuration and CX 6400 Series modular access, aggregation and core switches, while delivering the latest advancements in the AOS-CX operating system.